equinor/radix-public-site/public-site/docs/src/guides/deploy-only/index.md

       alwaysPullImageOnDeploy: true
 ```

-### Workflow secrets

-There are a couple of GitHub secrets the workflow make use of:

-- `K8S_CREDENTIALS` - This is the token used for accessing Radix.
-In this example we are using the machine access token provided with the application.
-The name of the secret can be any name.
-However, the environment variable needs to be `APP_SERVICE_ACCOUNT_TOKEN`, as this is what the Radix CLI expect the environment variable to be named
-- `PRIVATE_TOKEN` - The private token is used for publishing a package to GitHub package repository.
-The name is irrelevant.
-It is a personal access token that you configure for your GitHub user.
-In this example we use the same token for producing the package, as we do for giving Radix access to pull the image to the cluster

 ### Configuring a personal access token

 Go to developer settings in GitHub to generate an access token (Enable SSO in order to be able to access GitHub Equinor organization):